Shade Thomas-Fahm: Biography

 At the beginning, she had a hard time convincing Nigerians to buy local fabrics and design, because people felt that British culture was better.

+To address this, she began redesigning traditional garments like the iro and buba, making them lighter, more fitted, and suitable for modern urban life.
+She also popularized the use of hand-dyed adire and aso-oke in ready-to-wear styles.

 Throughout the sixties, her Shadé's Boutique, and clothing shops in Lagos became the go-to place for Nigerian-made outfits of different styles.